ejh243/EPIC.DNAm.FACS.sorted.BloodCellTypes/README.md

 ### Install the package

+## Requirements

+For the package to work it requires the following packages to also be installed minfi genefilter
+IlluminaHumanMethylationEPICmanifest
+IlluminaHumanMethylation450kmanifest (if your data was profiled with the 450K array rather than the EPIC)

 The commands below will install the package directly from github.
-NB it assumes minfi is already installed.

 ```{r,eval=FALSE}